 The idea that the Pokémon are more bitter than they are in the previous games might seem somewhat arbitrary, but think about it — Post Town doesn't have anything resembling a system of Rescue Teams or an Explorer's Guild, and there was no place for Pokémon to submit requests before your partner started building Paradise.
 If you got lost, misplaced an item in a dangerous area, or otherwise got in over your head, you couldn't count on veterans to bail you out.
 No wonder most Pokémon felt their efforts didn't matter in the end.

 This may be crossing into YMMV territory, but in the theory that all three games take place in the same timeline, what exactly happened to Hydreigon in Explorers: Darkness/Time/Sky during the bad future?
-Being the Voice of Life, he must of frozen (or worse) considering if the world ends, he dies, so if the world freezes, he freezes too.
+Being the Voice of Life, he must have frozen (or worse) considering if the world ends, he dies, so if the world freezes, he freezes too.

 More sad than horrifying, but you know in Gates To Infinity where the lights were actually humans being sent back?
 It was bad itself, but considering Hydreigon mentions to you that people will lose their memories of you when you vanish (doesn't happen), think of all the friendships the other humans made that are now forgotten in time.
 Or worse, what about the possibility of their companions getting slain or brutalized by Munna's gang?
 Imagine waking up somewhere and wondering why some mons beat you senseless.